sailfish009/goodvibes/HACKING.md

 - `framework`: the basic stuff we need.
 - `core`: the core of Goodvibes, basically enough to have the software up and running, without the ui.
-- `ui`: the GTK+ user interface.
+- `ui`: the GTK user interface.
 - `feat`: features that can be enable/disabled at compile-time.
 I guess it's quite similar to the plugins you often find in music players on GNU/Linux.
   Except that I didn't dare to call it plugin, for plugins are usually something discovered and loaded at run-time, not at compile-time.
 - `libcaphe`: a library to handle system sleep inhibition.
-Actually GTK+ can already do that through GtkApplication, so one day this will go away.
+Actually GTK can already do that through GtkApplication, so one day this will go away.